mwcproject/rust-bch/README.md

 Add ```bch = "0.1.0"``` to Cargo.toml

-# Requirements

-Rust nightly is required for documentation due to a bug fix which has not yet made it to stable.

-Run ./configure once to setup nightly.

 # Known limitations

 This library should not be used for consensus code because its validation checks are incomplete.